 These actions can cause a lot of damage.
-The result can be exposed wires and a fluid or gas leaks.
+The result can be exposed wires and fluid or gas leaks.
 This can lead to a potentially dangerous situation and will cost quite a tidy sum to fix.

 Risks to your Health

 Rodents carry around potentially harmful bacteria and viruses.
 If you expose yourself to rodent droppings or nest materials, you run the risk of a potential infection.

 The most common viral infection from rodents to humans comes from the Hantavirus that causes the Hantavirus pulmonary syndrome.
 This can pose a danger to life in half the infected subjects and be fatal in some cases.